Smart & Biggar

-François Guay has practised intellectual property for close to 35 years and in that time has advised on litigation strategies.
+François Guay has practised intellectual property for 35 years and advises on litigation strategies.
 He has argued cases related to patents, trademarks, and the industrial designs fields.
 Guay has represented numerous big brands including Microsoft, Nike, Sony, Diageo and others.
-He is a fellow of the Intellectual Property Institute of Canada, and a member of INTA and AIPPI.
+As one of the most successful IP litigators in Canada at the appellate level, his clients trust their most complex and contentious IP issues to his proven track record of building effective litigation strategies, and preparing highly persuasive arguments to be presented in court.
+Guay is the managing partner of the firm’s Montreal office.

 - Bodum USA Inc and PI Design AG v Trudeau Corporation (1889) Inc, 2012 FC 1128 (Federal Court) — Successfully represented the defendant Trudeau Corporation in an industrial design infringement action where the Court rejected the plaintiffs’ claim of industrial design infringement and declared their industrial design registrations invalid.
 This was the first industrial design infringement decision on the merits emanating from any level of the Federal Court since a 1993 amendment to the infringement provisions of the Industrial Design Act.